-- Launch Chrome and navigate to the Google Translate extension page in Chrome Web Store.
+- Open Chrome and proceed to the Google Translate extension page in the Chrome Web Store.

-To use it the extension, click on the Google Translate icon on the right of the address bar and enter the text to be translated.
-If you want to translate the current page, click on Translate this page.
+Use the extension by clicking the Google Translate icon to the right of the address bar and enter the text to be translated.
+For translating the current page, select Translate this page.

 Solution 7: Enabling Automatic Source Language Detection

-- Try to translate the page/text in Google Translate you were having issues with.
+- Attempt to translate the problematic page/text using Google Translate.

-- If the automatic detection doesn’t work, you can try setting the source language manually using the drop-down and see if this does the trick.
+- Should automatic detection fail, manually set the source language using the dropdown menu to see if this solves the problem.

-The following solutions can be used on any Android version or make.
-Make sure that you are logged in with your Google account before proceeding.
+The following solutions can be applied regardless of Android version or device.
+Ensure you’re logged into your Google account before proceeding.

 Solution 1: Clear Cache and Data of the Google Mobile App

-- Open Settings of your Android phone and tap on Apps/Application Manager after existing Google or Google Translate.
+- Access your Android phone’s Settings and tap on Apps/Application Manager after exiting Google or Google Translate.

-- Now location and tap on the Translate application.
+- Find and tap on the Translate app.

-- Then tap on Force Stop and, when prompted, confirm to stop the application.
+- Press Force Stop and confirm to halt the app.

-- Now tap on Storage and then tap on the Clear Cache button.
+- Tap on Storage and then select the Clear Cache button.

-- Now tap on the Clear Data button and then confirm to clear the data.
+- Hit the Clear Data button and confirm the action.

 Solution 2: Reinstalling the Translate Application

-- Follow all the steps of Solution 1 (discussed just above this solution) to Force Stop the app and clear its Cache/Data.
+- Execute all steps mentioned in Solution 1 to Force Stop the app and clear its cache/data.

-- Open Settings of your phone and tap on Applications/Application Manager.
+- Enter the phone’s Settings and tap on Applications/Application Manager.

-- Select Uninstall and then confirm to uninstall the app.
+- Choose Uninstall and confirm to remove the app.

 - Once the device is back on, reinstall the Google Translate app and check for error resolution.